Skip to content

 • Let any groups or services that you’re involved with know that you will be away for a period of time (e.g. Meals on Wheels, paper delivery, local recreational clubs).

 • Consider obtaining ambulance cover if you don’t have it already.
 If you’re medically required to be transferred home via road or air ambulance, it can be very costly without it.
-Phone the SA Ambulance Cover Customer Service Centre on 1300 136 272 to organise cover.
+Visit SA Ambulance Service or contact them on

 • If you have children, you may consider letting their school counsellor or classroom teacher know what is happening and offering them ideas about how they can support your child in the school environment.

-• As well as writing down all of the medications you’re currently taking (including both prescription, non-prescription or alternative medicines), make some notes about your medical history, including any major prior illnesses or surgeries.
+• As well as writing down all of the medications you’re currently taking (including both prescription, non-prescription and any alternative medicines), make some notes about your medical history, including any major prior illnesses or surgeries.

 • If you feel well enough, consider doing some gentle exercise, such as walking.
 Only do as much as you can manage physically and mentally and remember this may be less physical activity than you’re used to.